MichaelBell/RV4028/README.md

 IORQ is not required as the address space is sufficiently large.
 It is simply set to ~A31.

+LO_ADDR indicates if the address is in the bottom 16MB of the address space, to reduce the amount of address checking logic required on low addressed modules.

 ![Read timing diagram](wavedrom/read_txn.png)

 ![Write timing diagram](wavedrom/write_txn.png)